Unemployment, corruption top most worries for urban Indians: Survey

-Global citizens on the contrary named inflation their no.1 issue (42%) with a 2% increase over the previous month.
+Global citizens on the contrary named inflation their number 1 issue (42%) with a 2% increase over the previous month.
 The other issues being poverty and social inequality (32%), unemployment (27%), crime and violence (26%) and financial and political corruption (26%).

 Elaborating on the findings of the Ipsos What Worries the World survey that tracks public opinion on the most important social and political issues across 29 countries today, drawing on over ten years of data to place the latest scores in context, Amit Adarkar, CEO, Ipsos in India said, "India is still reeling under the collateral impact of the prolonged coronavirus and global slowdown of the economy due to the war in Ukraine, which are impacting jobs, leading to rise in corruption, crime and social inequality.
 Even the inflation impact is manifesting itself though India is better placed than its global counterparts due to the govt's steps to keep the fuel prices in check.
 Floods and adverse climate impact is making urban Indians worry about climate change.
 These issues need to be addressed by the govt first."